 The Reserve Bank defines connected persons to be other members of the ICBC Group and Directors of the Bank.
 Credit exposures to connected persons are based on actual credit exposures rather than internal limits.
 The information on credit exposure to connected persons has been derived in accordance with the Reserve Bank of New Zealand's Connected Exposures Policy (BS8).
 Peak end-of-day aggregate credit exposures to connected persons expressed as a percentage of Tier One Capital of the Bank has been derived by determining the maximum end-of-day aggregate amount of credit exposure over the relevant accounting period and then dividing that amount by the Bank's Tier One Capital as at the end of the period.
 The rating-contingent limit, which is applicable to the Bank as at balance date, is 40%.
 There have been no changes to the limit during the period.
-Within the rating-contingent limit there is a sub-limit of 15% which applies to non-bank connected persons.
+Within the rating-contingent limit there is a sub-limit of 15% of tier one capital that applies to the aggregate credit exposure to non-bank connected persons.
 The aggregate credit exposures below have been calculated on a gross basis, net of individual credit impairment allowances and excludes advances to connected persons of a capital nature.
-There are no individual impairment credit allowances against credit exposures to connected persons nor are there any contingent exposures arising from risk lay-off arrangements to connected persons as at 31 December 2019.
+There are no individual credit impairment allowances against credit exposures to connected persons nor are there any contingent exposures arising from risk lay-off arrangements to connected persons in respect of credit exposures to counterparties (excluding counterparties that are connected persons) as at 31 December 2020 in relation to the Bank's Banking Group.

-Audited During the 12 months period ended Audited During the 12 months period ended 31 December 2019 31 December 2018 Peak End of Day Credit Exposures \$'000 \$'000 Credit exposures to connected persons 53,050 46,585 As a percentage of Tier One Capital of the Bank 21.03% 20.68% Audited As at 31 December 2019 Audited As at 31 December 2018 Credit Exposures as at Reporting Date \$'000 \$'000 Credit exposures to connected persons 30,008 21,701 As a percentage of Tier One Capital of the Bank 11.90% 9.63% Audited During the 12 months period ended 31 December 2019 Audited During the 12 months period ended 31 December 2018 Peak End of Day Credit Exposures \$'000 \$'000 Credit exposures to non-bank connected persons - - As a percentage of Tier One Capital of the Bank - - Audited As at 31 December 2019 Audited As at 31 December 2018 Credit Exposures as at Reporting Date \$'000 \$'000 Credit exposures to non-bank connected persons - - As a percentage of Tier One Capital of the Bank - -
+Audited During the 12 months period ended 31 December 2020 Audited During the 12 months period ended 31 December 2019 Peak End of Day Credit Exposures \$'000 \$'000 Credit exposures to connected persons 29,905 53,050 As a percentage of Tier One Capital of the Bank 11.27% 21.03% Audited As at 31 December 2020 Audited As at 31 December 2019 Credit Exposures as at Reporting Date \$'000 \$'000 Credit exposures to connected persons 14,392 30,008 As a percentage of Tier One Capital of the Bank 5.43% 11.90% Audited During the 12 months period ended 31 December 2020 Audited During the 12 months period ended 31 December 2019 Peak End of Day Credit Exposures \$'000 \$'000 Credit exposures to non-bank connected persons - - As a percentage of Tier One Capital of the Bank - - Audited As at 31 December 2020 Audited As at 31 December 2019 Credit Exposures as at Reporting Date \$'000 \$'000 Credit exposures to non-bank connected persons - - As a percentage of Tier One Capital of the Bank - -

-The limits on aggregate credit exposure to all connected persons and to non-bank connected persons in the Bank's conditions of registration have been complied with at all times during the period ended 31 December 2019.
+The limits on aggregate credit exposure to all connected persons and to non-bank connected persons in the Bank's conditions of registration have been complied with at all times during the period ended 31 December 2020.